beckyfernez/web-app-project/README.md

 ```sh
 conda activate dining-reviews-env
 ```
-OR, if your shell is not properly configured to use 'conda activate', use the following [workaround] (https://github.com/conda/conda/issues/7980):
+OR, if your shell is not properly configured to use 'conda activate', use the following [workaround](https://github.com/conda/conda/issues/7980):

 ```sh
 source activate dining-reviews-env